aws-samples/aws-serverless-saas-layers/Lab4/README.md

 chmod +x load_simulator.sh
 . load_simulator.sh <API GATEWAY URL>
 ```
-<b>Step 8</b>: Go back to DynamoDB inside your console and notice that now Order has a table named as “Order-Pooled” and Product has tables for each tenant.
+<b>Step 8</b>: Go back to Amazon DynamoDB inside your console and notice that now Order has a table named as “Order-Pooled” and Product has tables for each tenant.
 This indicates that Order is now following the pooled data partitioning and Product is now in Silo model.

 # Conclusion
 We just saw how you can progressively add tenant isolation across various components of your application.
 Multi-tenancy is the key to a SaaS based application and hence it is important to architect your application keeping that in mind across both application and storage layers.